ganeshgautam-official/End-to-End-Yelp-Review-Sentiment-Analysis/README.md

 - The datasets were in semi-structured JSON format.

 ### 2. Data Preparation (Splitting Large JSON File)
-- Developed a Python program to split the Yelp Review JSON file into 10 smaller files (~500MB each) to make ingestion faster and manageable.
+- Developed a **Python Script** to split the Yelp Review JSON file into 10 smaller files (~500MB each) to make ingestion faster and manageable.

 - Python script used: [split_large_json.py](./Scripts/split_large_file.py)

 ### 3. Data Storage (Amazon S3)
-- Uploaded the split Review JSON files and Business JSON file into an Amazon S3 bucket.
+- Uploaded the split Review JSON files and Business JSON file into an **Amazon S3** bucket.

 - These files served as the source for ingestion into Snowflake.